bastion-rs/blog/_posts/2020-02-23-bastion-floating-on-tide-part-1.md

 I would also like to let you know that the async-rs team has been doing an amazing job, and that they are an amazing team, always friendly, super helpful, and they helped me a lot while I was preparing the examples and this blog post.

-When it comes to chosing a runtime, I encourage you to first define your goals and what matters the most, and then pick the best tool for the job.
+When it comes to choosing a runtime, I encourage you to first define your goals and what matters the most, and then pick the best tool for the job.
 Sometimes an actor based framework is not necessary because your system will never reach a high level of complexity.
 Sometimes you should rather start with a very simple web server, and let the tools evolve as your system grows.

 As [John Gall ](https://en.wikipedia.org/wiki/John_Gall_(author)#Gall's_law) states it: